chromice/ae/README.md

 trigger_error("Everything goes according to the plan.", E_USER_NOTICE);
 ```

 In the context of a web site or application, æ appends the log to the output only if the client IP address is in the white list.
-If can configure the library, if your client IP address is not 127.0.0.1, a.k.a. localhost:
+You can configure the library, if your client IP address is not 127.0.0.1, a.k.a. localhost:

 ```php
 ae::options('log')->set('ip_whitelist', '127.0.0.1, 192.168.1.101');